-If you are a student with vision impairment, deafness, a learning disability, or if you physically have difficulty holding a book, you may need access to study materials in formats other than print.
+If you are a student with vision impairment, deafness, a learning disability such as dyslexia, or if you have physical difficulty holding a book, you may need access to study materials in formats other than print.

-Most of AGME's course materials are available in electronic and online formats, but if you require materials in another format, AGME can:
+Most of AGE's course materials are available in electronic and online formats, but if you require materials in another format, AGE can:

-- Assist you to identify a suitable format - Guide you through the process of accessing that format if it is offered by AGME - Direct you to vendors that can produce your unit materials in the format and send them to you.
+- Assist you to identify a suitable format - Guide you through the process of accessing that format if it is offered by AGE - Direct you to vendors that can produce your unit materials in the format and send them to you.